 The student is the centre of the Marianopolis learning community.
 Drawing on its rich educational heritage, the College strives to be a leader in building a dynamic and supportive environment where students can grow both personally and intellectually.
 Marianopolis students will be prepared to pursue academic excellence in their studies, become self-directed lifelong learners, and make positive contributions as citizens of a complex and changing world.

 The College’s logo embodies its history in a timeless and elegant way.
 The open book in the crest symbolizes an institution dedicated to educating students from all backgrounds in Montreal and the world.
 The monogram AM at the bottom left of the crest is the College motto, Auspice Maria (Latin for “under the guidance of Mary”).
 Together with the image of the walled city it signifies Ville-Marie, Marianopolis.
-The star and crescent at the right of the crest are taken from the seal of the Congrégation de Notre-Dame, the Catholic order that founded the College.
-The black wavy band with diamonds is an adaptation of the Archdiocese of Montreal’s coat of arms.
-Marianopolis is proud of this rich history, which is rooted in the founding of the city of Montreal.
+The star and crescent at the right of the crest are taken from the seal of the Congrégation de Notre-Dame.
+The wavy band with diamonds is an adaptation of the Archdiocese of Montreal’s coat of arms.

 Marianopolis College is proud to be part of the Congrégation de Notre-Dame’s educational network in Quebec.
 Our fellow schools are: